-Section A: Tuesdays 13:40-15:30 & Thursdays 9:40-11:30 Section B: Tuesdays 9:40-11:30 & Thursdays 12:40-14:30
+Section A: Tuesdays 9:40-11:30 & Thursdays 12:40-14:30 Section B: Tuesdays 12:40-14:30 & Thursdays 9:40-11:30

-Instructor: Meltem Işık

-Office Hours: Tuesdays: 15:00-17:00 or by appointment
+Instructor: Meltem Işık Office: SUSAM G015 Office Hours: Please schedule a zoom meeting by appointment Email: misik@sabanciuniv.edu

-Email: misik@sabanciuniv.edu

 When we talk about language, we really talk about a structure with -agreed upon- rules and codes.
 We use those codes and structure to convey and receive messages.
-All the students here at Sabanci University have learned to read, to write and to speak another language.
+All the students here at Sabancı University have learned to read, to write and to speak another language.
 Therefore, all of you know what it takes to learn to communicate in another language.
 You also know that people communicate at various levels of competency both in their native tongue and in a second language.
 Some of us are capable enough in English so that we can easily order a hamburger and coke in New York City.
 Others may have a level of competency that will enable them to read simple paperback novels or newspaper articles.
 Some can only read Lemanyak or Şamdan, but not manage to read Orhan Pamuk.
 Certainly, there may be the ones who have a particularly high-level capacity in a language that they have the ability and privilege not just to read but also to write novels, poetry and academic articles in that language.
 If we are attaching "visual" to the idea of language, it seems that we must be talking about an ability to read, decode, and communicate with nonverbal messages.